• Home

 Step 1: Download and fill out the application form

-Download the postal ID application form and print two copies.
-Fill out both copies.
+Download the postal ID application form and print one copy.
+Fill it out completely in bold capital letters using a black or blue ballpen.
 Make sure that you fill out the required fields as indicated by the red check marks.

 application form